 What’s the most expensive item you’ve ever bought online?
-Maybe a laptop, an Xbox, 49-inch flat screen 4K TV or the iPhone X?
+Maybe a laptop, an Xbox, 50-inch flat screen 4K TV or an iPhone X?
 Or perhaps that holiday you took last summer?

 Buying online is easy and could not be more convenient.
 The journey taken for any of these purchases follows a similar course involving price comparisons, checking availability and reading customer reviews before adding to a basket, heading for the checkout, tapping in your credit card details and pressing the buy button.
 Simple.
 After that, there’s that moment of anxiety knowing your hard-earned cash has gone into the ether and then savouring the thrill when the confirmation email pops into your inbox.

 If it’s so easy and convenient, would you buy a car online?
 A number of car manufacturers are now offering online purchasing for new cars, and some dealers are launching online purchasing for both new and used cars, and it looks like 2018 could be a pivotal year for online car sales.

 The same rules apply to buying a £1,000 smartphone as they do to purchasing a £20,000 car.
 You do your initial research online to shortlist the make, model and colour, hunt around for who is offering the best monthly price, visit a retailer to see it in the metal, just to be sure you like the look and feel, and then buy it.

 Being able to buy a car online is not a new concept.
 Vauxhall launched a service a decade ago during the first flush of internet retailing, but it was ahead of its time and was quietly withdrawn.